-Like many museums, it is best to get to the Städel at opening to beat the tours and crowds who typically come later on those wintery days.
+Like many museums, it is best to get to the Städel at the opening to beat the tours and crowds who typically come later on those wintery days.
 We had many galleries to ourselves for the first hour before school groups and mobs rolled in to snap pics.
 With ticket prices ranging from 14-16 euros, the museum is worth a peak for one to two hours.

 Remember to check hours and get the complete details on the official site here.

 With about 18 acres of land, Palmengarten is home to exotic plants and its namesake, palms.
 Even though we stopped by on a rainy day in the winter, we spent hours touring the grounds filled with ponds, greenhouses, and walking paths.
-Although the outdoor flora and fauna is DEAD–barren like my Glühwein mug–you might find renovations in the off season, and the grounds lack the vibrancy of spring, we enjoyed the remaining nips of color from the fall foliage and an escape from the market crowds in the city.
+Although the outdoor flora and fauna are DEAD–barren like my Glühwein mug–you might find renovations in the offseason, and the grounds lack the vibrancy of spring, we enjoyed the remaining nips of color from the fall foliage and an escape from the market crowds in the city.

 That sounded bleak.
-One, if you are travel blogger, this is a great spot for Instagram shots–hear those husbands’ moans.
+One, if you are a travel blogger, this is a great spot for Instagram shots–hear those husbands’ moans.
 Two, when museum fatigue hits, you’ll find this park refreshing.
 I can only imagine how beautiful Palmengarten is in the spring.